ThomasChambers15243/Dissertation/Paper/Handout/370 Handout.md

 - P-value = 0.05
 - Power = 0.8

-According Cohen,  using a medium effect size of 0.58 results in a effect "visible to the naked eye of a careful observer".
+According to Cohen,  using a medium effect size of 0.58 results in a effect "visible to the naked eye of a careful observer".
 A software engineer using generations can be considered a careful observer, so that results in practically relevant.

 ![Gpower](GpowerGraph.jpg)